Zeddtech/leads-tracker-chrome-extensiom-app/README.md

 # Leads Tracker
-a chrome extension that helpss you track your leads
+A chrome extension that helps you track and manage your business leads

 ## Built With